Ansh-Patoliya/DSA/src/Progress.md

 - Overall, this problem reinforced my understanding of linked list operations and highlighted the different approaches that can be taken to solve the same problem.
 ---

+## 📅 **Day 15 ** – Middle of the Linked List , Delete Node in a Linked List *(1 Nov 2025)*
+### 🎯 **Focus of the Day**
+Enhancing linked list manipulation skills by solving common problems.

+---
+### ✅ **Tasks Completed**
+#### 🔹 **Problem**: LeetCode 876 - `Middle of the Linked List`
+- **`Problem`**: Given the head of a singly linked list, return the middle node.
+- **`Approach`**: Used the slow and fast pointer technique to find the middle node.
+- **Complexity Analysis**:
+  - **`Time`**: O(n) — Each node is processed once.
+  - **`Space`**: O(1) — No extra space is used.
+  - **`Edge Cases Handled`**: Empty list, single node list.
+---
+#### 🔹 **Problem**: LeetCode 237 - `Delete Node in a Linked List`
+- **`Problem`**: Given a node in a singly linked list, delete that node.
+- **`Approach`**: Copied the value of the next node to the current node and adjusted pointers to bypass the next node.
+- **Complexity Analysis**:
+  - **`Time`**: O(1) — The operation is done in constant time.
+  - **`Space`**: O(1) — No extra space is used.
+- **`Edge Cases Handled`**: Node to be deleted is the last node (though not applicable as per problem constraints).
+---
+### 💭 **Reflection**
+- Today's problems, "Middle of the Linked List" and "Delete Node in a Linked List," were excellent exercises in enhancing linked list manipulation skills by solving common problems.
+- The slow and fast pointer technique used in "Middle of the Linked List" provided an efficient way to find the middle node in a single pass through the list.
+This approach effectively balances the traversal speed of two pointers to pinpoint the middle node without needing to know the length of the list beforehand.
+- In "Delete Node in a Linked List," the strategy of copying the value from the next node and adjusting pointers allowed for a quick deletion of the specified node.
+This method is particularly clever as it avoids the need to traverse the list to find the previous node, which is not possible given the problem constraints.
+- A key insight from both problems was the importance of pointer manipulation in linked lists.
+Properly managing pointers is crucial to ensure the integrity of the list during operations such as finding nodes and deleting nodes.
+- Overall, these problems reinforced my understanding of linked list operations and highlighted efficient techniques for common tasks.
+---
 **🔥 Keep the momentum going! 🔥**